John Wesley's self-examination questions

 -- Howard Culbertson,

-John Wesley, the founder of Methodism, implemented a unique approach to spiritual growth
+John Wesley, the founder of Methodism, used a series of self-examination questions

 How Can John Wesley's Influence Be Seen in Christianity Today?

-of many individuals and sparked a revival that impacted Christianity globally
+of many people and sparked a revival that impacted all of Christianity.

 particularly in the British colonies.

-Charles Wesley was one of the most prolific hymn writers in history.
+- Church Music: Wesley placed a strong emphasis on congregational singing as a means of spiritual formation and worship.
+He wrote numerous hymns himself.
+His brother Charles was one of the most prolific hymn writers in history.
 Their hymns, characterized

 More on sin